joelouthan/theologic.us/content/posts/prayers/2020-08-04-pm_prayers.md

 ## Acts 20:24 But I do not account my life of any value nor as precious to myself, if only I may finish my course and the ministry that I received from the Lord Jesus, to testify to the gospel of the grace of God.

 <pre><b>
+Isaiah 54:1-3
+The Eternal Covenant of Peace
+“Sing, O barren one, who did not bear;
+break forth into singing and cry aloud, you who have not been in labor!
+For the children of the desolate one will be more than the children of her who is married,” says the LORD.
+“Enlarge the place of your tent, and let the curtains of your habitations be stretched out;
+do not hold back; lengthen your cords and strengthen your stakes.
+For you will spread abroad to the right and to the left, and your offspring will possess the nations and will people the desolate cities.
 </b></pre>

+You are more precious than silver
+You are more costly than gold
+You are more beautiful than diamonds

+And nothing i desire compares

+Amen

 ## Those who have left church in Norman